Katrina’s Dream – United States of America

 Bishop Musonda Trevor Selwyn Mwamba is a Botswana Anglican bishop.
 He was consecrated Bishop of Botswana on 6 February 2005.
 He tendered his resignation as Bishop of Botswana on 30 September 2012 – the day on which Botswana marks the anniversary of its independence from Britain.
 In March 2013 he rook up the post of Team Rector of Barking in the Church of England.
 On 9 November 2013 he was made assistant bishop in the Diocese of Chelmsford.
 Made a cameo appearance on the third episode of the HBO and BBC co-produced miniseries The No. 1 Ladies’ Detective Agency.
 He appears in the episode entitled “Poison” as himself thanking members of the business community of Gaborone for their donations to the fictional orphanage portrayed in the series.
 He is married to Mmasekgoa Masire-Mwamba, a Commonwealth Deputy Secretary-General from 2008 to 2014.

 Helene de Boissiere Swanson co-founded Katrina’s Dream along with her late husband William Gaines Swanson and father-in-law the Rev. George Gaines Swanson and the Rev. Robert T. Coolidge in the days following her mother-in-law’s death.
 She took vows with and serves Bishop Musonda Selwyn Mwamba the Honorary Bishop of Chelmsford.
-She is Administrative Assistant for St. Mark’s Episcopal / Anglican Church, in Silver Spring, Maryland.
+She is the Parish Administrator at St. Mark’s Episcopal Church, in Silver Spring, Maryland.
 She dreams of world where believers and non-believers alike dialogue through “Love Co-exisitence” and come together utilizing the African way of “Ubunto” to address issues as the arise that affect humanity and planet.

 The Call – Hosts & Facilitators